IonxSolutions/serilog-sinks-syslog/README.md

 `SyslogTcpConfig` properties:

-**SecureProtocols**: defines which protocols can be negotiated with the syslog server.
-If `SecureProtocols` is set to `SecureProtocols.None`, SSL/TLS will not be used.
+**UseTls**: If `true`, the connection to the Syslog server will be secured using SSL/TLS, as chosen by the operating system, while negotiating with the Syslog server.
+Note that the server must be configured to support TLS in order for the connection to succeed.
+If set to `false`, the sink will connect to the Syslog server over an unsecure TCP connection.

 **CertProvider**: can optionally be set if the syslog server requires client authentication.
 Various `ICertificateProvider`s are provided, to load a certificate from disk, the Certificate Store, or for you to pass in a certificate from any other source.